My Life In The Land: A Lifelong Study In Contemporary Landscape

 This is a story of growing up roaming fields and forests, and living according to the realities of the seasons.
 It was a life that nurtured an indelible affinity with the natural world, and that profound relationship means I'm most inspired when outside.
 It's why my artistic practice is predicated on rigorous, intensive, direct observation of landscape en plein air – it's my natural habitat.

 Those years spent immersed in luminous, tactile landscapes now inform a practice spanning British countryside, rugged coasts, and remote wilderness.
-I seek raw authenticity within both wild and cultivated spaces.
-Through a mix of intuitive brushwork and evocative palettes, I aim to capture the feeling of being in that location.
-Every artwork is an echo of a life spent exploring the land and the human experience within it.
+I seek raw authenticity within both wild and cultivated spaces, through a mix of intuitive brushwork and evocative palettes.
+My aim is to capture the feeling of being in that location.
+Every artwork is an echo of a life exploring the land and the human experience within it.
 Each piece is an invitation to share in the peace of an oak's shade, the drama of an open moor, and the enduring, untamed spirit of a unique place.

 An academic chapter